isrlab/stedy/Docs/ContributingGuidelines.md

 Support for *stedy* is provided on best effort basis by emailing the author at vaishnavtv@tamu.edu.

 ## Test Case
-A simple test case ([*TestPendulum.m*]) has been provided in the [Tests] folder of the repository for the user to test their version of the code.
+2 test cases ([*TestPendulum.m*] and [*TestTBar.m*]) has been provided in the [Tests] folder of the repository for the user to test their version of the code.
-On running the file, the results of the three checks - Bar Length violations, total energy violations, and motion errors - will be displayed on the command window.
+On running the files, the results of the three checks - Bar Length violations, total energy violations, and motion errors - will be displayed on the command window.

 Please note that the main contributions of the software comprise an efficient Lagrangian formulation of the dynamics and a novel constraint correction method.
-Improvements to plotting functions are not the focus of this test case.
+Improvements to plotting functions are not the focus of these test cases.

 #### Note